Founder, First General

 Gunpei Yamamuro

-Activities in Japan began in 1895 (Meiji 28), as Twelve British officers landed in Yokohama and began their activities.
+Activities in Japan began in 1895 (Meiji 28), when twelve British officers landed in Yokohama and began their work.

-The first Japanese Salvation Army officer was Gunpei Yamamuro, a well-known preacher and author of the “Common People’s Gospel” (Heimin no fukuin), which preached the gospel in a straightforward manner.
-He also focused on the abolitionist movement to free women from the Yukaku (red-light districts) and the establishment of a tuberculosis sanatorium.
+The first Japanese Salvation Army officer was Gunpei Yamamuro, a well-known preacher and author of the “Common People’s Gospel” (Heimin no Fukuin), which presented the gospel in a straightforward manner.
+He was also dedicated to the abolitionist movement, working to free women from the Yukaku (red-light districts) and to establish a tuberculosis sanatorium.

 There are people